 21+ CO, VA, MI Only | Terms and conditions apply

-The USA are the favorites to win the Women’s World Cup 2023 with the best online sportsbooks.
-The four-time champions have long been the team to beat in the women’s game and they will arrive in Australia and New Zealand later this year with the belief that they can lift the trophy.
+The USWNT are the favorites to win the Women’s World Cup 2023 with the best online sportsbooks.
+The defending champions are widely regarded as the strongest side in the world, and their blend of quality and experience will make them difficult to beat in Australia and New Zealand.

 Women’s World Cup Winners | Victories | Most Recent Victory |